4ndyparr/player-comparator/README.md

 ## credits

-This notebook tries to replicate and expand on the interesting analysis and data visualizations ideas of __Benjamin Morris'__ articles.
+This notebook tries to replicate and expand on the interesting analyses and data visualizations ideas of __Benjamin Morris'__ articles.

 ## in retrospect

-* The _for_ loops applied to the dataframes within list comprehensions `[len(shots[shots.player_id==player]) ... for player in players]`, although they make for very readable code, they are very inefficient.
+* The _for_ loops applied to the dataframes within list comprehensions i.e.
+`[len(shots[shots.player_id==player]) for player in players]`, although they make for easy readable code, they are very inefficient.
 Some of them take minutes!
 They loop through the whole database one time per player.
 I would rewrite those parts using something like `shots.groupby(['player_id'])` and applying transformations to these group dataframes, which would be exponentially faster.